pinkpigeondocs/Pink-Pigeon-Documentation/docs/4_General_Components/2_image_picker.md

 ## Cropping an image

 Here we will describe how to crop an image.
-Here.

 ## Alt text